Minecraftboss318/Artix_Asuswrt-Merlin_John_fork/How-to_Artix_on_wsl2.md

      [<PC_NAME> Artix]# pacman -S sudo nano make gcc which autoconf automake pkgconf patch bison flex cmake rpcsvc-proto gperf python intltool re2c diffutils git wget libtool
      [<PC_NAME> Artix]# nano /etc/pacman.conf

+If pacman fails then your chosen Artix release is likley too old.

+> [!NOTE]
+> At the time of writing this pacman can have an issue with nvidia firmware so if you encounter a conflicting files error run the fix at the bottom of these instructions:

-Enable lib32 repository by uncomment the two lines of the [lib32] section:
+Enable lib32 repository by uncommenting the two lines of the [lib32] section:

      [lib32]
      Include = /etc/pacman.d/mirrorlist